Voynich Manuscript — Shiny Side Out

 ✓ Bicolour leaves — leaf underside anatomy

-✓ Red pigment — use-marker annotation
+✓ Red pigment — pharmacological use-marker

 Critical Discovery — Folio 98 Line Numbering